stevapple/tencent-cloud-core/docs/build-api.md

-# How to invoke Tencent Cloud APIs with Swift
+# How to build a Tencent Cloud API with Swift

 This guide will instruct you to build and invoke a Tencent Cloud API in pure and pretty Swift code.
-It's never been easier to invoke Tencent Cloud APIs with Swift.
+It's never been easier to invoke Tencent Cloud APIs with Swift!

 Let's take the [DescribeZones](https://intl.cloud.tencent.com/document/product/213/35071) API from [CVM](https://intl.cloud.tencent.com/product/cvm) service for example.